Skip to main content

 To do this, we're modifying the policy configuration file for the package.
 When applied, our changes will affect all package versions.
 Specifically, we're creating a filter that will prevent a sensitive information policy from setting the CI/CD status to 'FAIL'.

 We need to identify which policy is reporting the issue with our private key.
-This information is usually obtained from the rl-secure CLI output or from the analysis reports.
+This information is usually obtained from the rl-secure CLI output or from the SAFE report (rl-html).

 We can also look up the key in the list of supported secrets.
 In the list, we find "DER PKCS8 Private Key" under "Embedded private keys".
 Searching the list of sensitive information policies, we find that SQ34109 is the policy that detects embedded private keys.
 This is the policy we need to customize in our filter.